Home About us Organisation

 The Commanding General of Eurocorps (COMEC) holds the rank of Lieutenant General (NATO three-star).
 The Deputy Commander (DCOM) is a Major General (NATO two-star).
 The headquarters staff is led by the Chief of Staff (COS), also a Major General (NATO two-star), supported by three Deputy Chiefs of Staff (DCOS) for Operations, Support, and Plans, each holding the rank of Brigadier General (NATO one-star).

 These generals form the Command Group.
+The Command Group and MNCS-Brigade Commander meet several times a week under the lead of COMEC to orient the work of the Headquarters and deliver decisions and guidance.
 The Commanding General is supported by advisors: the Legal Advisor (LEGAD), Political Advisor (POLAD), Public Affairs Advisor (PAA), Medical Advisor (MEDAD), Gender Advisor (GENAD), as well as the Air Representation (AREC) and Navy Representation (NAVREP).

 Together, the Command Group, advisors, and Headquarters Staff form Eurocorps Headquarters, whose core mission is to plan and conduct operations ranging from humanitarian assistance and crisis response to the collective defense of member nations and the Alliance.
 On operations, the COMEC commands major subordinate units and directs land operations, supported by air, maritime, and Special Forces.
 Eurocorps Headquarters is enabled by a Multinational Command and Support Brigade (MNCS Bde).